lakshmankumar12/nixPowerToolNotes/docker.md

 # use PWD as build-context but find dockerfile elsewhere. use the -f option
 docker build . -f someother/path/Dockerfile

+## other args
+--no-cache  .. force build from scratch w/o using earling intermediate images.

 ```

 * Note that each line creates a new image.